Hungary National Football Team Logo PNG

 1909 – 1910

-The team’s first emblem captures the spirit of grandeur and glory.
-It is crafted from pure gold and dazzling with brilliance and shine.
+The team’s first emblem, crafted from pure gold, captures the spirit of grandeur and glory.
+It is dazzling with brilliance and shine.

 Two angels descend from the heavens, carrying Hungary’s large coat of arms, including the emblems of all the country’s territories.
-Crowned lion heads on a blue background represent Dalmatia, and the red and white checkered pattern symbolizes Croatia.
-The striped shield with a star and marten belongs to Slavonia.
+Crowned lion heads on a blue background represent Dalmatia, and the red-and-white checkered pattern symbolizes Croatia.
+The striped shield with a star and a marten is associated with Slavonia.
 Bosnia and Herzegovina is depicted by a hand with a sword.
 The Turul with seven towers represents Transylvania, and the double-headed eagle signifies the city of Fiume.

 Hungary’s small coat of arms is at the center, over the large shield.
 The image’s surface is divided into two parts.
-On the left are red and white stripes, the latter representing the country’s major rivers.
-On the right, three peaks symbolize Tatra, Matra, and Fatra.
+On the left are red and white stripes, representing the country’s major rivers.
+On the right, three peaks symbolize the Tatra, Matra, and Fatra ranges.
 A cross and a crown sit at the base.
 The emblem displays the country’s wealth and natural beauty.

 Topping the shields is the Hungarian crown, which is notable for its many symbolic details.
 The circlet, or Greek crown, features large aquamarines and images of Christ, Archangels, and Saints.
 Next are the cross straps (Latin crown), adorned with beads and pearls representing the apostles.
 The decoration is crowned by a tilted cross (originally straight).
 It is believed the cross tilted due to improper storage.